tableau/hyper-db/website/docs/sql/command/insert.md

     INSERT INTO films DEFAULT VALUES;

-To insert multiple rows using the multirow `VALUES` syntax:
+To insert multiple rows using the multi-row `VALUES` syntax:

     INSERT INTO films (code, title, did, date_prod, kind) VALUES